Possible risks and complications to consider about breast implants.

 Microwave Diathermy:This is used in the offices of chiropractors and physical therapists.
 It has been reported in the literature that this can cause skin erosion and skin death, with subsequent exposure of the implant in some patients.

-Pregnancy:There is no way to determine the effects that pregnancy (with or without implants) will have upon breasts.
+Breast Augmentation and Pregnancy:There is no way to determine the effects that pregnancy (with or without implants) will have upon breasts.
 If you should become pregnant after implant placement, the risks of certain complications increase, including capsular contracture, hard breast, mastitis, infection of the breast tissue, or infection around or in the implant itself.
 Also, rippling is much more common after pregnancy

 Sensitization & Immune Response System Problems or Changes:Some doctors feel that an increased immune response occurs to breast implants, which would include or could include swelling in the joints, generalized swelling, acute or chronic rash, enlargement of the lymph nodes, or a general tired feeling.
 Some reports in the medical literature claim that this may be due to the silicone implant or silicone induced disease.
 Diseases of this nature which have been recorded include connective tissue diseases such as: rheumatoid arthritis, systemic lupus erythematosis, polyarteritis, scleroderma, and chronic fatigue syndrome.
 Statistically, according to most literature (but not all literature) there is no correlation between these diseases and breast implants.
 You must realize that a hyper-immune disease reaction, however rare, may require that your implants be removed at a later date.
 You should realize that if such a disease is contracted or begins while your implants are in place, removal of the implants may or may not correct the disease process.
 The above class of diseases can be fatal.
 According to the FDA, “There is no conclusive evidence at present that women with breast implants have an increased risk of developing arthritis like diseases, or other autoimmune diseases.
 Women with breast implants who have developed such diseases may have done so regardless of their implants.”